 Introducing Kilkenny City

 Kilkenny (Cill Chainnigh) is the Ireland of many visitors' imaginations.
 Its majestic riverside castle, tangle of 17th-century passageways, rows of colourful, old-fashioned shopfronts and centuries-old pubs with traditional live music all have a timeless appeal, as does its splendid medieval cathedral.
-But Kilkenny is also awash with contemporary eateries and is a hotbed of arts, crafts and cultural life.
+But Kilkenny is also famed for its contemporary restaurants and rich cultural life.

 Kilkenny's architectural charm owes a huge debt to the Middle Ages, when the city was a seat of political power.
-It's also sometimes called the 'marble city' because of the local black limestone, which resembles a slate-coloured marble and is used on floors and in decorative trim all over town.
+It's also known as the 'marble city' after the local black limestone, which resembles a slate-coloured marble and is used on floors and in decorative trim throughout town.